loganherr/arena/README.md

 ## In Active Development

 * implement turns for players (local play)
-  * select number of players
+  * ~~select number of players
-  * player action selection turn handling
+  * ~~player action selection turn handling
-  * implement synchronous action sequence
+  * currently race condition when adding animations for attack responses
+  * add a button for turn begin to split up the turns. allows players to pass the phone to the next player without showing/seeing what previous/next player's actions are.

 ## To Do